 Software at the speed of ideas

 Consider this infographic below for a moment.
 This tells us that enterprises embracing the DevOps culture are able to innovate faster and provide value to their customers at the speed of ideas!

 The road to DevOps nirvana must include adopting CI/CD.
-Enterprises are increasingly relying on CloudBees Jenkins Enterprise, the industry leader in CI/CD, to achieve their DevOps goals.
+Enterprises are increasingly relying on CloudBees, the industry leader in CI/CD, to achieve their DevOps goals.

 Some of the key benefits include: